 That’s a saving of £53,750!
 WOW, maybe buying a house with a granny flat is worth considering!

-These calculations are based on the current stamp duty holiday, which ends on March 31st 2021.
+*These calculations are based on the current stamp duty holiday, with the £500,000 nil-tax band ending on 30th June 2021.*

 Granny flats are generally fairly quick to build and a good solution to those who may need extra space.
 A granny flat may also add extra value when it comes to selling the property.
 That leads us perfectly onto…